Vitamin K Deficiency Bleeding (VKDB) of the Newborn

 Make sure your child sees a healthcare provider for a diagnosis.

-How is vitamin K deficiency bleeding in the newborn diagnosed?
+How is vitamin K deficiency bleeding in a newborn diagnosed?

-provider will also check your baby for signs of bleeding.
+for signs of bleeding.
 Your baby may need lab tests to measure their blood clotting

-How is vitamin K deficiency bleeding in the newborn treated?
+How is vitamin K deficiency bleeding in a newborn treated?